renioko/renioko/README.md

 ### 💼 My Experience

-- 🧩 Team player at Intro to Python MOOC Challenge @ CodeFirstGirls
+- 🧩 Team player at Intro to Coding MOOC Challenge @ CodeFirstGirls
 - 🔎 Community Researcher for Ideas Alliance
 - 📝 Teacher (this expanded my soft skills)
 - 🎯 [Significant project or achievement] - yet to be completed